Richard-Quayson/Richard-Quayson/README.md

 ## About Me

 <p> I'm a <b>Backend Engineer</b> with three years of experience building scalable systems and APIs in Python (Flask, Django) and integrating them with modern frontend technologies like React and TailwindCSS.
-While my primary focus is backend development, I’m equally proficient in frontend work, including HTML, CSS, and JavaScript, and have hands-on experience creating seamless integrations between backend services and user interfaces. </p>
+While my primary focus is backend engineering, I’m equally decent in frontend work and have hands-on experience creating seamless integrations between backend services and user interfaces. </p>
 <p>
     I have interests in <b>Software Engineering</b> and <b>Large Language Models</b> or Machine Learning in general.
 Looking forward to collaborating on any project related in these two primary fields and more.
 </p>